Best time to go Everest Base Camp Trek

 Weather and temperature

-The winter in Nepal lies in December, January and February.
+The winter in Nepal lies in December, January, and February.
 It is a bad time to trek to Everest Base Camp but it is the off-season.
 The temperature in these is extremely cold therefore you need to be well prepared for the freezing conditions.
-You will have an excellent view of mountains as in winter you will have a clear sky.
+You will have an excellent view of the mountains as in winter you will have a clear sky.
 Similarly, you will have a peaceful environment as in these months the region has fewer people on the trail.

-Summer in Nepal means Monsoon season which is not an ideal time to travel in Everest Base Camp. you will have wet weather which makes the route slippery and muddy.
+Summer in Nepal means Monsoon season which is not an ideal time to travel to Everest Base Camp. you will have wet weather which makes the route slippery and muddy.
 Talking about the temperature, it is usually warm and it rarely rains all day.
-So if you want to trek in these months, the rain won’t stop you for a successful summit.
-The rain will affect you in the lower altitude, since EBC is a higher altitude trek the rain won’t cause any problem.
+So if you want to trek in these months, the rain won’t stop you from a successful summit.
+The rain will affect you in the lower altitude, since EBC is a higher altitude trek the rain won’t cause any problems.
 You can do the Helicopter tour, trekking is not your thing.
 You won’t have a clear mountain view due to fog and clouds.

 Nepal witnesses the many Hindu and Buddhist festivals throughout the year.
 The people in the Everest region are mostly Buddhist Sherpas which is completely different from the Hindu culture of the Hilly region.
-The festivals in the Everest region usually fall in the months of October or September.
+The festivals in the Everest region usually fall in October or September.
 Mani Rimdu is one of the important and famous festivals for the Sherpa people.
-Tengboche Monastery is the most reputed monastery of the area.
+Tengboche Monastery is the most reputed monastery in the area.
 So, it is better to visit the area during the ritual dance of monks who are dressed in colorful and elaborate costumes.

 High season crows and alternative route